ofiwg/libfabric/man/fi_cxi.7.md

 :   **accelerated collectives:** Use DMA for collective packet put.
 This uses DMA to
     inject reduction packets rather than IDC, and is considered experimental.
 Default is false.

-*FI_CXI_COLL_USE_REPSUM*
-:   **accelerated collectives:** Use the reproducible sum algorithm for double-precision
-    sum reductions.
-The CXI implementation supports all Linux/hardware rounding modes, matching the current Linux settings.
-IEEE floating-point addition is not associative, and in multi-processor (or multi-node) settings where the order of contributions is not fixed, results are not strictly reproducible.
-Setting this variable to true overrides the Linux sum and uses the reproducible sum algorithm, which is fully associative.
-Using this incurs no performance penalty within the fabric, but the on-compute-node performance will be slower, as it is done in software.
-Default is false.

 *FI_CXI_DISABLE_HMEM_DEV_REGISTER*
 :   Disable registering HMEM device buffer for load/store access.
 Some HMEM devices